ppmim/PAPI/docs/install.rst

 Building and Installation
 -------------------------
+PAPI installation is thought to be done as a 'personal user' (non-root), however it should work under any system directory (ie., /usr/local/).

+1. To install PAPI as a "personal user" (non-root), follow the next steps:

 Once you have installed the required packages described above, you are ready to install PAPI; for this, follow the next steps::